 When they commission you to create photographs for their company, they are hoping for photographs that they like.
 They are not attempting to recreate the current thinking in the world of modern art photography.
-[Maybe they are, but that would be a very specific, and unusual client.]
+[Maybe they are, but that would be a very specific and unusual client.]

 Your client wants photos that they think look good.
 What any potential client thinks is a good photograph is, frankly, a lottery.

 I do approximately 100 jobs per year, on average.
 My website gets something in the region of 8,000 to 15,000 new visitors per year.
-Of those 100 jobs per year, probably about 50 to 60 in any one year I will be repeat business – clients from the previous year.
+Of those 100 jobs per year, probably about 50 to 60 in any one year will be repeat business – clients from the previous year.

-So my actual rate of new clients via the website (and by the website in this situation I mean my gallery) is something like 10,000 to 40… for every 10,000 new visitors I pick up 40 clients.
+So my actual ratio of new clients via the website (and by the website in this situation I mean my gallery) is something like 10,000 to 40… for every 10,000 new visitors I pick up 40 clients.

 If we allow for a bit of wastage, for people who ended up on my website that didn’t really mean to get there – let’s say 20% of people, 2,000 new visitors – then we end up with 8,000 visitors for 40 new clients.

-I am not even gonna work this out as a ratio, I’m just gonna give it is a straight number – 7,960 people who were potentially looking for a photographer, saw my work, didn’t like it and didn’t hire me.
+I am not even gonna work this out as a percentage, I’m just gonna give it is a straight number – 7,960 people who were potentially looking for a photographer, saw my work, didn’t like it and didn’t hire me.

 I think we can safely assume that a significant number of those visitors, after visiting my site, went to another site, preferred what they saw there and hired that photographer instead.
 7,960 people who look at my work and “don’t get it”, or think it’s a load of crap, or think it doesn’t fit their brand.